Skip to content

 The big idea

-If you need Padder Guarantor to help you qualify for a lease, you may still be asked to pay your landlord’s standard first and last month’s rent up front — in addition to your Padder Guarantor premium.
+If you're using Padder Guarantor to support your lease application, you may still be asked to pay your landlord's standard first and last month's rent up front — in addition to your Padder Guarantor premium.

 If your building also accepts Padder Deposit, you may be able to replace the traditional Last Month's Rent (LMR) deposit with a smaller one-time premium.
 That can significantly reduce what you need to pay at move-in.